cocos/cocos-docs/en/publish/publish-xiaomi-quick-games.md

 - **Keystore**

   This item is optional.
-When you check the **Keystore**, the default is to build the rpk package with a certificate that comes with Cocos Creator, which is used only for **debugging**. **Note**: When the rpk package is to be used to submit an audit, do not check the **Keystore** to build it.
+When you check the **Keystore**, the default is to build the rpk package with a certificate that comes with Cocos Creator, which is used only for **debugging**.
+  > **Note**: when the rpk package is to be used to submit an audit, do not check the **Keystore** to build it.

   If you don't check the **Keystore**, you need to configure the signature files **certificate.pem path** and **private.pem path**, where you build a rpk package that you can publish directly.
-The developer can configure two signature files by using the **search icon** button to the right of the input box.<br>
+The developer can configure two signature files by using the **search icon** button to the right of the input box.

-  > **Note**: These two signature files are not recommended to be placed in the `build/xiaomi` directory of the release package, otherwise the `build` directory will be emptied each time when it is built, resulting in file loss.
+  > **Note**: these two signature files are not recommended to be placed in the `build/xiaomi` directory of the release package, otherwise the `build` directory will be emptied each time when it is built, resulting in file loss.

   There are two ways to generate a signature file: